Lehmanator/Lehmanator/README.md

 - Git forge (probably Forgejo, maybe GitLab)
 - Probably a lot more I'm forgetting about

 then migrate my accounts there.
-If you hit a dead account link, let me know that I need to update them by opening an issue here.
+If you hit a dead link, remind me to update them by opening an issue here.

 ## To-Do